023 9226 5111

 The cylinder is the vulnerable point of the lock.
 It does't matter how secure or elaborate the multi-point locking mechanism may be, if the cylinder is broken, the lock can be opened in moments.

-The two commonest ways to break these cylinders is by "bumping" (also known as the 999 method) and "snapping".
+The two most common ways to break these cylinders is by “bumping” (also known as the 999 method) and “snapping”.
 A cylinder can be bumped using a bump key, an easily made key that simply unlocks the door, and because locksmiths use them they remain legal.
 Snapping a cylinder is easy.
-Information on how to do this is readily available on the web and because burglars don't need any specialist tools there has been a spate of "copy cat" burglaries throughout the UK.
+Information on how to do this is readily available on the web and because burglars don’t need any specialist tools there has been a spate of “copy cat” burglaries throughout the UK.
 West Yorkshire Police disclosed that at the end of 2011, snapping alone was responsible for over a quarter of all the regions burglaries.

 As these cylinders are easy to replace by an entry-level DIY enthusiast, surely it is worth it for peace of mind.